CopernicaMarketingSoftware/Documentation/Publisher/en/rest-requests.md

 The other request types (POST, PUT and DELETE) also use a "200 OK" status code to report success, but they do not include data in the response body.
-These methods add a special HTTP header to the response that refer to the entity that was just modified or created.
-The header of a successful POST or PUT request contains a *X-location* header with the URL to the created or modified resource, for example "X-location: https://api.copernica.com/profile/$profileID" if a new profile was created in your API call.
+These methods add a special HTTP header to the response that refers to the entity that was just modified or created.
+The header of a successful POST or PUT request contains a *X-location* header with the URL of the just created or modified resource, for example "X-location: https://api.copernica.com/profile/$profileID" for calls that create or update profiles.
 The response to a successful DELETE request holds an "X-deleted" header: "X-deleted: profile $profileID".

 For failed API calls a "400 Bad request" response is sent back.
 The body then